Christopher-Ewaschuk/LangChain_Chat_with_Your_Data/planning_for_rag.md

 4. State Management (The Memory)
 Because Agentic RAG systems loop through multi-step logic paths, they require a persistent memory layer to track progress.
 In framework tools like LangGraph, this is managed by a shared State Object.

+what nodes will be required in agentic rag?

+When designing a state-graph architecture for an Agentic RAG system using LangGraph, Nodes are the building blocks of execution.
+In LangGraph, a node is simply a Python function that consumes the current global State object, performs a specialized task (usually involving ChatGPT or database I/O), updates the state keys, and returns them.
+Towards AI

+A robust, production-grade Corrective and Self-Reflective Agentic RAG system requires a set of specialized nodes, categorized by their structural roles.
+Medium

+1. The Entry & Routing Nodes
+These nodes sit at the front door of your system.
+They parse the user’s intent and prevent the application from wastefully burning OpenAI token budgets.

+Intent_Classifier_Node
+Purpose: Analyzes the raw incoming prompt before hitting your databases.

+Logic: Uses a highly structured ChatGPT call (via Pydantic output) to classify the query type.

+Outcomes: It routes greetings to a generic response node, filters out abusive or out-of-scope inputs, and sends valid information requests to the retrieval engine.

+Query_Decomposer_Node (Optional / For Complex Queries)
+Purpose: Handles "multi-hop" reasoning.
+If a user asks a double-barreled question (e.g., "Compare our 2024 financial revenue against our Q1 2026 targets"), a single database lookup will fail.

+Logic: ChatGPT splits the core prompt into an ordered list of distinct sub-queries stored in the graph state.

+2. The Action Nodes (Retrieval & Tools)
+These nodes interact with the physical infrastructure of your application.

+Retrieve_Documents_Node
+Purpose: Fetches raw relevant context chunks.

+Logic: Takes the current query from the state, runs it through an embedding model, and queries your vector repository (e.g., Pinecone, Chroma) or an alternative data source like an SQL DB.
+It saves the array of raw document objects directly into state["documents"].

+Web_Search_Fallback_Node
+Purpose: Acts as an alternative data gathering tool when your internal knowledge base lacks the answer.

+Logic: Invokes a web search API (like Tavily or DuckDuckGo) using a search query formulated by the agent, appending these external results to the document state.

+3. The Quality Control Nodes (The Critics)
+These nodes provide the "agentic" self-correcting capabilities.
+They act as automated quality gates.

+Document_Grader_Node
+Purpose: Evaluates whether the retrieved documents are actually relevant to the user’s question.
+Medium

+Logic: Iterates through state["documents"].
+It passes the user question and each text chunk to ChatGPT, forcing a binary structured output: {"relevance": "yes" | "no"}.
+If a chunk is irrelevant, it drops it from the state.

+Query_Rewriter_Node
+Purpose: Optimizes the search query if the Document_Grader_Node determines that the fetched documents were low quality.

+Logic: Looks at the initial failed query and uses ChatGPT to generate a smarter, more semantically rich search variation optimized for vector DB matching.
+It increments a state["retry_count"] to prevent infinite loops.

+4. The Generation & Guardrail Nodes
+These nodes construct the final output and ensure it is mathematically grounded in reality.

+Generate_Answer_Node
+Purpose: Synthesizes the verified context chunks into a coherent, human-readable response.

+Logic: Standard LLM call to ChatGPT using a system prompt explicitly instructing it to only use the verified documents stored in state["documents"] to answer state["question"].
+The output is written to state["generation"].

+Hallucination_Guard_Node
+Purpose: Cross-checks the drafted response against the retrieved source documents before streaming it to the user.

+Logic: Asks ChatGPT to verify if every fact asserted in state["generation"] is explicitly supported by state["documents"].

+Outcomes: If it passes, the graph ends and streams the answer.
+If it detects a hallucination, it routes back to a re-writer or regeneration node.

+How They Connect: A Blueprint Summary
+In LangGraph, you construct your workflow using these nodes combined with conditional routing logic:

+From Node	Condition Explored	To Next Node Intent_Classifier	Is it a valid RAG query?
+Retrieve_Documents (Yes) OR Direct_Response (No) Document_Grader	Are any documents relevant?
+Generate_Answer (Yes) OR Query_Rewriter (No) Query_Rewriter	Has retry_count exceeded maximum limit (e.g., 3)?
+Web_Search_Fallback (Yes) OR Retrieve_Documents (No) Hallucination_Guard	Is the answer perfectly grounded?
+END (Yes) OR Generate_Answer / Query_Rewriter (No) Implementation Tip: Keep your nodes entirely deterministic and focused on a single responsibility.
+Let LangGraph's conditional_edges handle the branching decisions by evaluating variables stored cleanly inside your central State definition.
 Thread Memory: Keeps track of conversational history so the user can ask follow-up questions contextually.

 Internal Graph State: Stores variables generated during execution (e.g., a list of successfully verified documents, the number of retry attempts, and current sub-queries).
 This ensures the agent doesn't get stuck in an infinite loop of rewriting questions.